Get educated

 What’s PBM abuse?

-• Inappropriately low or no reimbursement to pharmacies for services provided (dispensing prescriptions, vaccination, etc.)
+Inappropriately low or no reimbursement to pharmacies for services provided (dispensing prescriptions, vaccination, etc.)

-• Since 2007 (when Medicare Part D was created), the retroactive collection of DIR fees ("clawbacks") from pharmacies on all Medicare claims, which have increased 117,000%
+Since 2007 (when Medicare Part D was created), the retroactive collection of DIR fees ("clawbacks") from pharmacies on all Medicare claims, which have increased 117,000%

-• Abusive, one-sided contracts with gag clauses that limit pharmacies’ ability to be transparent with patients and provide zero protections for pharmacy providers
+Abusive, one-sided contracts with gag clauses that limit pharmacies’ ability to be transparent with patients and provide zero protections for pharmacy providers

-• Patient steering = illegal practice in which an insurance company/PBM forces a patient to use a particular pharmacy that they own or are affiliated with
+Patient steering = illegal practice in which an insurance company/PBM forces a patient to use a particular pharmacy that they own or are affiliated with

-• Forcing patients to take expensive brand-name medications when a cheaper generic alternative exists… and more!
+Forcing patients to take expensive brand-name medications when a cheaper generic alternative exists… and more!

 To make matters worse, all of the above occurs in an industry with little to no transparency, making it incredibly difficult to increase awareness and understanding of this problem while making it easier for PBMs and insurance companies to continue to abuse the system.

 On November 1st, 2022, we temporarily stopped taking new patients at St. Paul Corner Drug because we are facing the ever-growing obstacle of losing money performing our primary job: dispensing prescription medications to patients (which is, put simply, due to the misconduct of PBMs).
 And so, for us, more patients does not lead to positive growth; rather, it simply adds to our already stretched workload in a way that prevents us from providing the safe, efficient care we’re known for, while simultaneously pushing us even further into the “red zone.”
-This is an obstacle that, no matter how much reinventing we do or creative we get, will remain insurmountable as long as PBMs are allowed to continue legally stealing from patients like you, providers like us, and the payors (such as the state and federal goverment, in the case of Medicaid and Medicare programs) who help cover the cost of your healthcare.
-And when providers like us—community-based, independently owned pharmacies—go away in our current environment, it will likely be for good; and, along with it, will be the personalized, hands-on, readily accessible care we provide to American residents.
+This is an obstacle that, no matter how much reinventing we do or creative we get, will remain insurmountable as long as PBMs are allowed to continue legally stealing from patients like you, providers like us, and the payers (such as the state and federal government, in the case of Medicaid and Medicare programs) who help cover the cost of your healthcare.
+And when providers like us—community-based, independently owned pharmacies—go away in our current environment, it will likely be for good; along with it will be the personalized, hands-on, readily accessible care we provide to American residents.

 Every day, people come into our pharmacy and, when they can’t transfer their prescriptions to us or can no longer get their medications and vaccines covered at our pharmacy because of their health insurance plan, ask us what they can do to help.
+You’ve started just by reading the information on this page!
+Next, check out the educational resources below to learn more about PBM abuse and let us know if you have any questions; then, head back to our Advocacy page to read about other ways you can help, including contacting your state and federal legislative representatives about ongoing legislative initiatives.

 Watch our Nurse, Hildie, present to MNORN about PBM abuse!